seed-labs/seed-emulator-www/manuals/node.md

 ## Add entries to /etc/hosts

 We can assign a hostname to a node.
-A mapping from this hostname to the node's IP address will be added to the `/etc/hosts` file on every node.
+A mapping from this hostname to the IP address of the node will be added to the `/etc/hosts` file on every node.

 ```python
 node.addHostName('example.com')